mcumpl/react-lightweight-tooltip/README.md

 ```

 ## Acknowledgements
+Special thanks go to [@no23reason](https://github.com/no23reason) for his help with “on touch outside” handling.
 This project uses the [react-component-boilerplate](https://github.com/survivejs/react-component-boilerplate).

 ## License
 *react-lightweight-tooltip* is available under MIT license.
 See LICENSE for more details.